davelista/PolyDrum/README.md

 # PolyDrum

 <p align="center">
   <img src="logo-black.png">
 </p>

+## What is PolyDrum?

-PolyDrum is a polymetric drum machine, implemented in React.js.
-Its peculiarity is a display to clearly see the final rhythm.
+PolyDrum is a polymetric drum machine, designed to provide a clear and intuitive experience for creating complex rhythms.
+Its standout feature is a display that allows users to immediately visualize the final rhythm, making it easier to understand and manipulate polymetric structures.

-PolyDrum is characterized by an user-friendly GUI, to semplify the creative process.
+With its user-friendly graphical interface, PolyDrum simplifies the creative process, enabling users to explore and experiment with polyrhythms and polymeters in a simple and effective way.

 You can see the final result at the link: https://polydrum.davidelista.com.